-As of late, there is no denying that COVID-19 has changed the way we live and work.
-In fact, one of the most interesting side effects of the ongoing pandemic has been the surge of people looking to relocate.
-According to US moving studies, at least 56% of Americans are actively planning to move this year, compared to just 35% that moved in 2020.
+As of late, there is no denying that COVID-19 changed the way we live and work.
+In fact, one of the most interesting side effects of the pandemic was the surge of people looking to relocate.
+According to US moving studies, at least 56% of Americans are actively planning to move.

 People are moving for various reasons, including the shifting economy, the increasing rise in remote work, and the ongoing desire to relocate to less densely populated areas.
 That said, there are several key areas that people are looking to move to this year.

 Affordable Living Makes Sense

 Before getting into exactly where, it is important to note that with the economy in an uncertain state and joblessness still at high levels, people are looking to relocate to cities with low living and housing costs.
 In 2020 and 2021, a significant number of people in the US simply couldn’t afford their current housing, mainly due to a COVID-related loss of job or income and were considering relocating to reduce living expenses.

 Moreover, even those with financial security are moving away from cities with high living expenses.
 This is partly due to the rise of remote work, which has allowed those who lived in costly cities to relocate to more affordable places.
 The truth is without the need to live in large cities and business hubs, many are opting for areas of the country or their state that have affordable housing and living expenses.